 Homeland capitals : Bhisho - Mmabatho - Mthatha - Ulundi.

 The capitals of four of the former Black 'homelands' had arms.
 Those of Bhisho (BoH 1991) depicted the Ciskei's blue crane emblem.

 Mmabatho's arms (BoH 1986) featured the leopard's head from the Bophuthatswana flag.
-The arms of the Transkei capital, Mthatha ('Umtata') dated from the early 1900s and were based on the Cape Colony arms.
+The arms of the Transkei capital, Mthatha ('Umtata') dated from 1906, and were based on the Cape Colony arms.